Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Abstract

 \section{Abstract}

 Recent years have witnessed the remarkable success of deep learning in remote sensing image interpretation, driven by the availability of large-scale benchmark datasets.
-However, this reliance on massive training data also brings two major challenges: (1) high storage and computational costs, and (2) the risk of data leakage, especially when sensitive categories are involved.
-To address these challenges, this study introduces the concept of dataset distillation into the field of remote sensing image interpretation for the first time.
-Specifically, we train a text-to-image diffusion model to condense a large-scale remote sensing dataset into a compact and representative distilled dataset.
-To improve the discriminative quality of the synthesized samples, we propose a classifier-driven guidance by injecting a classification consistency loss from a pre-trained model into the diffusion training process.
-Besides, considering the rich semantic complexity of remote sensing imagery, we further perform latent space clustering on training samples to select representative and diverse prototypes as visual style guidance, while using a visual language model to provide aggregated text descriptions.
-Experiments on three high-resolution remote sensing scene classification benchmarks show that the proposed method can distill realistic and diverse samples for downstream model training.
+However, this reliance on massive training data also brings substantial storage and computational costs.
+To address this challenge, this study introduces the concept of dataset distillation into the field of remote sensing image interpretation for the first time.
+Specifically, we propose discriminative prototype-guided diffusion (DPD), a diffusion-based generative distillation framework that condenses a large-scale remote sensing dataset into a compact and representative distilled dataset.
+To improve the semantic fidelity and diversity of the synthesized samples, we extract representative prototypes for each category in the latent space.
+We then construct hyperspherical semantic anchors around the prototypes to guide the reverse denoising trajectory.
+Furthermore, to enhance the discriminative quality of the generated samples, multiple candidates are generated for each prototype and ranked by a latent classifier using a logit-margin criterion, with the most discriminative candidates selected to form the final distilled dataset.
+Experiments on three high-resolution remote sensing scene classification benchmarks show that the proposed method can distill realistic, diverse, and discriminative samples for downstream model training.
 Code and pre-trained models are available online (https://github.com/YonghaoXu/DPD).